Privacy & GDPR Compliance for Logs

 • Automate retention enforcement and secure archival

-• Validate crawl budget metrics post-anonymization
+• Validate crawl-budget metrics post-anonymization

 Audit & Map PII Vectors in Log Streams